Forrest (Woody) Mosten

 • Chair of ABA Lawyer as Problem Solver Committee (Recipient of the Award in 2004)

-• Chair of the ACR Taskforce to establish a National Peacemaker Museum.
+• Past Chair of the ACR Taskforce to establish a National Peacemaker Museum.

 • Recognized theorist and supporter of the movement to form a US Department of Conflict Resolution and Prevention